 Food and drink

-- Barbouini is the hotel’s flagship beachside restaurant, where fresh seafood dishes can be enjoyed alongside views of the Ionian Sea.
+- Barbouni is the hotel’s flagship beachside restaurant, where fresh seafood dishes can be enjoyed alongside views of the Ionian Sea.

 - Armyra by Papaioannou serves locally sourced seafood and Greek cuisine, overseen by award-winning chef, Yiorgos Papaioannou of Piraeus.

-- For a more casual offer, Kooc — Traverna Secrets, serves modern Greek cuisine in a relaxed courtyard setting, while Souvlakerie is open for lunch, serving casual Greek mezze-style meals.
+- For a more casual offer, Kooc — Taverna Secrets, serves modern Greek cuisine in a relaxed courtyard setting, while Souvlakerie is open for lunch, serving casual Greek mezze-style meals.

 - Da Luigi is a relaxed Italian restaurant serving a selection of pizzas, an antipasti buffet, and traditional à la carte dishes, which are often served alongside an outdoor cinema screen.